 Instead of looking for loopholes, Signifyd relies on its machine-learning heritage to conduct dynamic fraud analysis of orders, as it has been offering along with a financial guarantee since 2014.
 It then passes the SCA decision down the 3D Secure rails to eliminate delays in approvals and maximize authorization rates.

-PSD2 and the SCA requirements that come with it have caused considerable stress and some confusion among retailers in the European Economic Area (EEA).
+PSD2 SCA solutions that come with it have caused considerable stress and some confusion among retailers in the European Economic Area (EEA).
 As recently as March, only 25% of online merchants in Europe were even aware of the SCA requirements that were coming their way, according to a Mastercard survey.
 Another 24% of those surveyed vowed not to support SCA, despite the mandate.

 And while consumer awareness has not appeared to be widespread, reports already are surfacing that without innovative solutions, the new authorization requirements could cause widespread disruptions for online shoppers.